mathewritter/WeBlog-for-Sitecore-XM/README.md

 ## Reference Sites ##

-Included on the wiki is a list of known [sites using WeBlog](https://github.com/WeTeam/WeBlog/wiki/Sites-Running-WeBlog).
+Included on the wiki is a list of known [sites using the original WeBlog](https://github.com/WeTeam/WeBlog/wiki/Sites-Running-WeBlog).